 This section asks you for important information like your name, address, date of birth, gender etc.

+The interview asks for your date of birth.
 You must be at least 18 in order to make a valid will, unless you are on active military service.
+Obviously, there is no maximum age to make a will, but if the interview calculates that you are over 70 you will see a note alerting you to certain precautions you can take to demonstrate that you have the required capacity to make your will.
 For more information, see our page What is the legal age to make a will?

 There is no difference to your will whether you are male or female.
 We ask this question simply so that the finished will correctly uses terms such as "his" and "her", and so on.

 The interview will ask you a series of questions relating to your physical and mental well-being.
 The purpose of these questions is to ascertain whether there are any issues that may prevent you understanding the nature and effect of your will when you make it.
+Depending on your answers, we may recommend that you seek expert advice from one of our panel law firms.
+But we do not ask you to go into details in the interview.
 For more information on testamentary capacity, see our page Testamentary capacity.

 Questions, clauses and drafting will be automatically amended to cater for whether or not you have children, and the age of those children.

-If you choose 'yes' to this question, stepchildren will be included in the definition of 'children' in your will, along with the following categories of children:
+If you choose 'yes' to this question, stepchildren will be included in the definition of 'children' in your will.

 It is important to note that the definition of children will apply to any references to ‘children’ or ‘descendants’ in your will, not only to your own children (if any).